Bertrand–Edgeworth model: Later developments and related models

 There have been several responses to the non-existence of pure-strategy equilibrium identified by Francis Ysidro Edgeworth and Martin Shubik.
 Whilst the existence of mixed-strategy equilibrium was demonstrated by Huw Dixon, it has not proven easy to characterize what the equilibrium actually looks like.
 However, Allen and Hellwig were able to show that in a large market with many firms, the average price set would tend to the competitive price.

-It has been argued that non-pure strategies are not plausible in the context of the Bertrand–Edgworth model.
+It has been argued that non-pure strategies are not plausible in the context of the Bertrand–Edgeworth model.
 Alternative approaches have included: